Why is my information being collected at hospital entry points?

 - The Women’s only collects personal health information necessary to help us provide you with the best possible treatment and care.

-- Your information will only be shared with family members and other health professionals (your GP or specialist) with your permission.
-In an emergency situation however, we will release information to assist your care.
+- Your information will only be shared with family members and other health professionals (your GP, specialist and other community healthcare providers) with your permission.
+In an emergency situation however, we will release information to assist with your care.

 - You have the right to access your medical record and personal information held by the Women’s.